ANuvemKumo/anuvemkumo/README.md

 <details>
   <summary>👨‍💻 A little more about me</summary>

-  💬 I'm 18 years old and fluent in English, with experience in areas like accessibility, SQL databases, and UI/UX design.
+  💬 I'm 19 years old and fluent in English, with experience in areas like accessibility, SQL databases, UI/UX design, and embedded systems development with Arduino.

   I’ve worked as a Social Media Designer, which helped me hone my skills in creativity, communication, and social media management.